PulsarcGame/Pulsarc/docs/ABOUT.md

 ## Sounds cool!
 How can I help out?
 [![Discord](https://discordapp.com/api/guilds/486933399425122318/widget.png?style=shield)](https://discord.gg/SYfpvfJ)

+Come join our discord server!
 Just being a part of the server is support enough!
 Anyone on the server can give suggestions, and comment on the current progress.